mahendrapaipuri/ceems/website/docs/02-objectives.md

 # Objectives

-The objectives of the current stack are several folds:
+The objectives of the current stack are on several fronts:

 - For end users to be able to monitor their compute units in real time.
-Besides the conventional metrics like CPU usage, memory usage, _etc_, the stack also exposes metrics like energy consumption and equivalent emissions in real time.
+Besides the conventional metrics like CPU usage, memory usage, etc., the stack also exposes metrics like energy consumption and equivalent emissions in real time.
 The stack is also capable of showing the aggregate usage metrics of a given project/tenant/namespace.

-- For the operators/admins to be able to monitor the usage of the cluster in terms of CPU usage, memory, energy, _etc_.
-With the current stack the operators will be able to identify the top consumers of the resources in the cluster, users/projects that are under consuming the allocated resources _etc_.
+- For the operators/admins to be able to monitor the usage of the cluster in terms of CPU usage, memory, energy, etc. With this stack, operators will be able to identify the top consumers of the resources in the cluster, users/projects that are under-consuming the allocated resources, etc.

-CEEMS has been designed to be modular and extensible, _i.e.,_ CEEMS is meant to support multiple clusters at the same time.
-For instance, imagine a Data Center (DC) has a SLURM cluster and a Openstack cluster.
-A single deployment of CEEMS should be able to consolidate the metrics data of SLURM jobs and Openstack VMs and expose it to end users using a single instance of Grafana.
+CEEMS has been designed to be modular and extensible, i.e., CEEMS is meant to support multiple clusters at the same time.
+For instance, imagine a Data Center (DC) has a SLURM cluster and an OpenStack cluster.
+A single deployment of CEEMS should be able to consolidate the metrics data of SLURM jobs and OpenStack VMs and expose it to end users using a single instance of Grafana.

 ## End user's perspective

-The following screenshots show some of the capabilities of the CEEMS when used with Grafana.
+The following screenshots show some of the capabilities of CEEMS when used with Grafana.

 :::note[Note]

-These are _only few_ dashboards build to demonstrate the capabilities of CEEMS and the operators are free to create more dashboards according to their business requirements.
+These are only a few dashboards built to demonstrate the capabilities of CEEMS, and the operators are free to create more dashboards according to their business requirements.

 :::